-(At around one hour and forty-five minutes) During the highway battle with Iron Monger, a building can be seen in the background with a Roxxon logo.
+(at around 1h 45 mins) During the highway battle with Iron Monger, a building can be seen in the background with a Roxxon logo.
 In the Marvel Universe, Roxxon is a notorious conglomerate known for illegal activities, agents of which were responsible for the deaths of Stark's parents.

 Jeff Bridges, hearing that Obadiah was a Biblical name, researched the Book of Obadiah in the Bible, and was surprised to learn that a major theme in that particular book is retribution, which Obadiah Stane represents.
 However, the name "Obadiah" means "servant and worshiper of the Lord", which Stane obviously isn't.

 174 of 183 found this interesting Interesting? |